dotnet/AspNetCore.Docs/aspnetcore/fundamentals/primitives/change-tokens.md

 The interface has two properties:

 * [ActiveChangedCallbacks](/dotnet/api/microsoft.extensions.primitives.ichangetoken.activechangecallbacks) indicate if the token proactively raises callbacks.
 If `ActiveChangedCallbacks` is set to `false`, a callback is never called, and the app must poll `HasChanged` for changes.
-It's also possible a token will never be cancelled when `ActiveChangedCallbacks` is set to `false`.
+It's also possible for a token to never be cancelled if no changes occur or the underlying change listener is cleaned up.
 * [HasChanged](/dotnet/api/microsoft.extensions.primitives.ichangetoken.haschanged) gets a value that indicates if a change has occurred.

 The interface has one method, [RegisterChangeCallback(Action\<Object>, Object)](/dotnet/api/microsoft.extensions.primitives.ichangetoken.registerchangecallback), which registers a callback that's invoked when the token has changed. `HasChanged` must be set before the callback is invoked.